This offer is no longer available on our site: Ink Business Preferred® Credit Card

 2. Help your business build credit

 If you’re starting a new company, you may need to build business credit.
-Opening a business credit card like the Alaska Airlines Visa® Business Card could be one way to do just that.
+Opening a business credit card like the Alaska Airlines Visa® Business credit card could be one way to do just that.

 3. Keep tabs on how much your employees spend

-The Alaska Airlines Visa® Business Card can help you track employee spending.
+The Alaska Airlines Visa® Business credit card can help you track employee spending.

 4. Your annual fee could vary

-The Alaska Airlines Visa® Business Card’s annual fee can be confusing if you don’t look closely.
+The Alaska Airlines Visa® Business credit card’s annual fee can be confusing if you don’t look closely.

 Each year, you’ll pay $50 for the company account, plus $25 per card.
 That works out to $75 per year for one cardholder (presumably, the owner of the business), plus an additional $25 for each employee card you issue.